 A Purchase Order (or "PO") is what FISD uses to authorize a purchase.
 An approved PO is required to purchase supplies, equipment, or services when the purchase exceeds \$300.00.
+(Please note: FISD does not allow purchasers to circumvent the system by splitting up orders for "like" items several days in a row in order to keep purchases under the \$300.00 threshold.)

-A request for a PO is called a Requisition.
-The Campus or Department requesting the PO begins the process by obtaining a valid quote and uses that information to submit a Requisition in Skyward Finance so it can go through the approval process. (see PO Approval Process) A co-op quote must have the co-op contract number on it and that number must be a part of the PO description.
-For help, see "Requisition Entry Instructions" in the Guides and Instruction section found on the website.
-The electronic system allows users to enter requisitions electronically, verify account balances, select pre-approved vendors, etc. at the point of data entry.
-Budget codes must be noted on all requisitions.
+The purchasing procedure begins with the Campus or Department obtaining a quote for the item or service needed.
+The secretary or bookkeeper uses the information on the quote to submit a Requisition so that it can go through the approval process. (see PO Approval Process) The online finance system, Skyward, allows users to select from pre-approved vendors, verify account balances, attach quotes, etc. as they are entering their requisition.
+A budget code must be selected on all requisitions.
 For questions regarding the appropriate budget code, please see the Budget Code Guide.
 A commodity code must be assigned to each merchandise line item on the requisition.
-When 5 or more different line items are to be included on a requisition, the note "SEE ATTACHED QUOTE" may be entered instead and a quote must be attached.
-All items grouped together on the same line item must have the same commodity code.
+When 12 or more different line items are to be included on a requisition, the note "SEE ATTACHED QUOTE" may be entered instead.
+Quotes must be attached unless it is a blanket PO request.
+Items cannot be grouped together on the same line item unless they fall into the commodity code.
+For detailed instructions entering a PO, see "Requisition Entry Instructions" on FISD's website under Purchasing Department.